brf-f/Kazakh-Invader-bot/README.md

 # Kazakh Invader bot
  A discord bot for discord friend groups.

-If you want to use this bot for yourself you will have to run it yourself either locally or through a hosting service
+<h6>If you want to use this bot for yourself you will have to run it yourself either locally or through a hosting service</h6>

+<h2> How to run this bot </h2>

 To run this bot you will need to install the following libraries with <br>
 <code class = "language-html"> pip install library</code> <br>